10 Tips for dating after divorce or separation

 Tip 4: Set boundaries

-Make sure to set clear boundaries for your children, and your new partner, such as when and how much time they will be spending time with each other.
+Make sure to set clear boundaries for your children, and your new partner, such as when and how much time they will be spending with each other.
 This will help ensure that your children feel comfortable and secure.

 Tip 5: Use your parenting arrangement to your advantage

 If you know your children are with their other parent for the weekend, this is a great opportunity to go on a date.
 Get creative, do something you can’t normally do when they’re staying with you.
-A perk of being separated with children is often you will have a window of time that’s yours.
+A perk of being separated with children is that often you will have a window of time that’s yours.

 Treat dating post-divorce as a form of self-care where you’re able to prioritise yourself.
 It’s true that you’re a parent first, but if you know your children are safe at your ex’s home, you have an opportunity to incorporate some fun into your daily routine by doing an exciting and different experience on a date with someone new.